Dust off your Clubs: Best Golf Exercises and Stretches

 No worries!
 Follow the same protocol of taking a short walk around the block, do the stretches at home or in the office right before you hop into the car to go to the course.
 When you arrive at the course take another brief walk and you’ll be good to go!

-Please remember to use your best judgment when assessing an injury.
+Use your best judgment when assessing an injury.
 There’s a big difference in having a nagging pain and an injury.
-The stretches we’ve suggested are intended to help loosen the body up before playing golf and are by no means a prescription to fix an injury.
+The exercises and stretches we’ve suggested are intended to help loosen the body up before playing golf and are by no means a prescription to fix an injury.
+There are many different golf exercises and stretches you can do, but it’s important to make sure your body is ready and fully prepared so it can perform at its greatest potential.

 Check out our online training platform below and reach out to us at email@example.com.